Top Snare Drum Mics for Studio Recording in 2026

 Frequency Response: 50Hz – 16kHz

-Polar Pattern: Supercardiod
+Polar Pattern: Supercardioid

 US$: 139

 More often than not, my two main snare drum mics for recording are either an SM57 or a Beta57a.
-The supercardiod polar pattern on the Beta57a means it rejects more sound from the sides, making it much more directional.
+The supercardioid polar pattern on the Beta57a means it rejects more sound from the sides, making it much more directional.
 I find when I am tracking with sticks and hitting the kit pretty hard, an SM57 works fantastically well.
 However, if I am doing more textural work with brushes or similar, I always use a Beta57a as I find it to be more effective at picking up subtle nuances and intricacies that might otherwise get lost in the overall sound.

 Audix i5